Australia - Oceania

 • Keep evenings flexible

-A stronger first route in Brisbane usually means one named anchor like River-and-South-Bank logic plus a nearby district block in CBD, South Bank, and Fortitude Valley, instead of trying to collect every highlight in one day.
+A stronger first route in Brisbane usually means one named anchor like South Bank Parklands plus a nearby district block in CBD, South Bank, and Fortitude Valley, instead of trying to collect every highlight in one day.

 Evenings in Brisbane are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.